ivoitovych/tt-metal/bug_report_ttnn_untilize_blackhole_corruption.md

 The `ttnn::untilize` operation produces corrupted output data when converting tensors from TILE layout to ROW_MAJOR layout on Blackhole P150 hardware.
 The corruption manifests as a progressive "read even, skip odd" pattern starting at row 3, with severity increasing for later rows.
 This bug does **not** occur on Wormhole hardware.

-Multiple fix attempts targeting different aspects of the LLK packer implementation have been unsuccessful.
-A critical finding is that **both DST_ACCESS_STRIDED_MODE and DST_ACCESS_NORMAL_MODE produce identical corruption patterns**, suggesting the root cause lies elsewhere in the packer configuration or hardware.
+**CRITICAL BLOCKER (2025-12-17)**: All reasonable software approaches have been exhausted.
+Attempting to port the working Wormhole implementation to Blackhole **causes the device to hang**.
+The investigation is now blocked and requires Tenstorrent hardware engineer involvement.

+Key findings:
+1. **`program_packer_untilized_destination` is EMPTY on Blackhole** - the entire function body is commented out
+2. **Both DST_ACCESS_STRIDED_MODE and DST_ACCESS_NORMAL_MODE produce identical corruption** - ruling out DST access mode as the cause
+3. **Wormhole-style port causes device hang** - Blackhole packer architecture is fundamentally different

 ---